ESR-MBCL/MBCL/readme.md

 - What is the seasonal snow height at Schriebers Meadow, on Mount Baker?
   - Can we connect this seasonal snow height to other more long-term measurements (e.g., regional SNOTEL stations)?

-### Data
+### DATA
 There is a lot that goes into deploying, collecting, cleaning, and munging the data for analysis.
 See [here](./dataQualityDataMunging.md) for a description of this process, along with links to figures and code.

 Take a look at the [interactive data](./data/readme.md) we have curated so far.
 Inspired?
 Read on!

-### Analysis
+### ANALYSIS
 Some initial analysis has been performed on these data already.
+See below for examples of co-creation between *Citizen Scientists* and *Professional Scientists*.

 #### Mount Baker Snow Depth Retrievals
 Noah L. led a short study successfully retrieving snow depth at Schriebers Meadow from temperature data collected on a 2.5 m snag.
-See his work [here](./ESR-SnowDepth.pdf).
+See his work [here](./products/ESR-SnowDepth.pdf).

 #### Mount Baker Snow Extent Retrievals
 Building on a series of other students' work (Tanvi G., Kimberly Y.), Zara Z. developed an extended time series of snow extent on the southern side of Mount Baker as a function of elevation.
 See her work [here](./products/poster_ASnowyStory.pdf).